DmitryStrakhov/PowerSharp/README.md

 ```
 Very boring!

-The 'Create tests' quick fix allows finishing it in a few clicks.
+The 'Create tests' action allows finishing it in a few clicks.
 Look at the picture:

 ![Create-Tests](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Create-Tests.png)

 So, the action generates a boiler-plate code for you and sets up required between-projects dependencies.

 Please note however, that we support NUnit framework only at the moment.
-The quick fix is available if the test-project already has NUnit-dependency.
+The action is available if the test-project already has NUnit-dependency.
 You can add it through 'Add favorite dependency' action by the way.

 --
 #### New ideas and proposal are very welcome!